Maykonn/github-actions-php-phpunit/README.md

 ## How to use

-It is as simple as adding the CI directory content of this package to your PHP project and then setup a Github Action via the `Actions` menu of your Github repository.
+It is as simple as adding the `.github/workflows` directory content of this package to your PHP project, commit, push it to your origin and then go to the `Actions` menu/tab of you Github repository page to see the Actions running.

 ## Community Support
 If you need help with this bundle please consider open a question on StackOverflow using the `github-actions-php-phpunit` tag,